griggsb/Project-1/README.md

 run client
 --------------------
 -> gcc -o client ftp_client.c
-./client
+->./client

-before I messed up with the multi threading, list was fully functional and Store was almost complete.
+Before I messed up with the multi threading, list was fully functional and Store was almost complete.
 And retrieve was the reverse of store. but looking up help, I must have found a misinformed informate that gave a multithreaded example using fork.
 It wasnt until class I realized everyone used pthread, and that fork is not a form of multithreading.
 So needless to say, that made my troubles harder and I ended up ruining LIST and STORE in the process.